Modiphius Entertainment: Dune: Adventures in the Imperium

-In May 2021, Modiphius released Dune: Adventures in the Imperium, based on Dune (franchise).
+In May 2021, Modiphius released Dune: Adventures in the Imperium, based on the Dune fanchise.
 It won a Gold ENNIE Award for "Best Writing" with a writing team including Banana Chan.
 It was also nominated for "Product of the Year.".
 Modiphius announced an expansion, Fall of the Imperium, in 2024.

 Discworld

 In February 2024, Modiphius acquired the license to produce Terry Pratchett’s Discworld: Adventures in Ankh-Morpork.
 Modiphius launched a Kickstarter campaign to fund the project in October 2024.

 Mass Effect

 In 2024, Modiphius announced pre-orders for a Mass Effect board game.